 Enrolling in Public Schools

 Increasingly, we are seeing elementary-level principals also ask for homeschoolers’ portfolios and assessment results.
-This is a new development, and we would make the same recommendations of requesting placement tests or preparing a simple transcript.
+This is a new development since the pandemic, and we give the same recommendations of requesting placement tests or preparing a simple transcript.

 If your child thrived in your home ed program, that is wonderful, and though it may be tempting to share your child’s successes, there are ways of doing so without sharing the portfolio or assessment.